 In terms of the process of pessimistic (datastore) locking, we demonstrate this below.
+Here we have disabled the default "optimistic" check process (using datanucleus.Optimistic being set to false).

 Operation DataNucleus process Datastore process Start transaction Persist object Prepare object (1) for persistence Open connection.
-Insert the object (1) into the datastore Update object Prepare object (2) for update Update the object (2) into the datastore Persist object Prepare object (3) for persistence Insert the object (3) into the datastore Update object Prepare object (4) for update Update the object (4) into the datastore Flush No outstanding changes so do nothing Perform query Generate query in datastore language Query the datastore and return selected objects Persist object Prepare object (5) for persistence Insert the object (5) into the datastore Update object Prepare object (6) for update Update the object (6) into the datastore Commit transaction Commit connection
+Insert the object (1) into the datastore Update object Prepare object (2) for update Update the object (2) into the datastore Persist object Prepare object (3) for persistence Insert the object (3) into the datastore

+Operation DataNucleus process Datastore process Update object Prepare object (4) for update Update the object (4) into the datastore Flush No outstanding changes so do nothing Perform query Generate query in datastore language Query the datastore and return selected objects Persist object Prepare object (5) for persistence Insert the object (5) into the datastore Update object Prepare object (6) for update Update the object (6) into the datastore Commit transaction Commit connection

-So here whenever an operation is performed, DataNucleus pushes it straight to the datastore.
+So here (due to the flush mode chosen, and due to the default optimistic locking being disabled), whenever an operation is performed, DataNucleus pushes it straight to the datastore.
 Consequently any queries will always reflect the current state of all objects in use.
-However this mode of operation has no version checking of objects and so if they were updated by external processes in the meantime then they will overwrite those changes.
+This mode of operation has no version checking of objects and so, if they were updated by external processes in the meantime then, they will overwrite those changes.
+This is where the locking statements for particular objects is crucial, preventing them being updated externally.